 Addressing shortcomings and building on successes leads to higher-quality, more engaging experiences and tremendous overall success in future events.
 The evaluation process also demonstrates accountability and transparency to partners, reinforcing trust by involving them in the assessment, sharing findings, and discussing action plans.
 This commitment to openness strengthens partnerships and ensures that partners remain informed and engaged in the event’s outcomes.

-20. Express Gratitude to Partners for their Contributions
+24. Express Gratitude to Partners for Their Contributions

 Expressing gratitude is a way to acknowledge and recognize the efforts, dedication, and expertise partners bring to the table.
 It shows that their contributions are valued and appreciated.
 Recognition boosts morale and fosters a sense of pride and accomplishment among partners.